EB5AN State of Mississippi Regional Center

 Regional Center Affiliation Process

-Let Us Create Your Own Mississippi EB-5 Regional Center
+Let Us Help You to Create Your Own Mississippi EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for a Mississippi EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for a Mississippi EB-5 Regional Center in Three Weeks

 EB5AN has obtained full state regional center coverage in multiple states and has completed more than 100 USCIS-compliant business plans and economic impact studies.
 The I-924 application process is complicated and requires legal expertise, economic analysis, business plan creation, and an understanding of how USCIS adjudicates applications.